BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 	- SDDT-OTHERS.aml	- Misc items I placed in here: "SMBus" fix via OC Guide.
 	- SSDT-UIAC-ALL.aml	- USB2 port mapping (from bilbo's guide)

 	- SSDT-CPUPM.aml	- Custom CPU SSDT for proper CPU power management.
-Created with ssdtPRGen (bilbo's guide has good information).
-I generated a few for my systems, listed below.
-Replace it (i.e. copied over) with one of the following file that matched your CPU model.
-Or, you could modify conifg.plist to load one of the choice following
+Replace it (copy/overwrite) with one of the CPU SSDT's listed below that matches your CPU model.
+If your model is not listed, you can disable this SSDT (via config.plist) for the moment. macOS will still run/install, without power management.
+Once maccOS is up and running, you can create your own CPU SSDT using ssdtPRGen (bilbo's guide has execellent coverage on this, including pecial instructions for E5-26X7 variants CPUs)

-	(The following are CPU specific SSDTs for proper CPU power management.
-Without them, macOS will still run but without loader - rename the matching file to SSDT-CPU.aml)
+	(The following are CPU specific SSDTs I created for my systems.
+Reminder: ssdtPRGen must run on the target system, or system with same model/bios revision.
+To generate correct result, I recommend booting macOS without loading any CPU SSDT, then run ssdtPRGen.)
-	- SSDT-2670.aml		- E5-2670 CPU file, created with ssdtPRGen (bilbo's guide and the same forum have good examples)
+	- SSDT-2670.aml		- for E5-2670 CPU (single or dual)
 	- SSDT-2650V2.aml	- E5-2650v2 CPU, ...
 	- SSDT-2680V2.aml	- E5-2680v2 CPU, ...
 	- SSDT-1620v2.aml	- E5-1620v2 CPU